 CAPIO’s Mentoring Program was developed to help foster the growth of our members through two-way learning.
 Mentees in CAPIO’s program have direct access to seasoned communication professionals from across the state and from varying backgrounds to support achievement, success, learning and growth.
 Additionally, this relationship also benefits the participating mentors by providing opportunities to expand their leadership skills, share their experiences and insights, and learn from the experiences of their mentees.
 View / Download Mentor Program Brochure

 - Applications are accepted in April / May (until spots are filled)

 - Mentors and mentees must be current CAPIO members

-- The official program will run annually from April 2 to March 31, with the opportunity for the mentee/ mentor to meet in person at CAPIO’s conference held each April in various locations across the state
+- The official program will run annually from June 1 to May 1, with the opportunity for the mentee/ mentor to meet in person at CAPIO’s conference held in various locations across the state

 - Mentor/mentee pairs will meet four times per year (in person, by phone or video chat) for at least one-hour each time

 - Participants are matched based on location, industry, experience and desired outcomes

 - Each pair is provided $100 from CAPIO to help with the cost of in-person meetings.
 This budget may be used for travel expenses and meal reimbursements only.
 Participants are expected to cover all additional program expenses

 - While CAPIO’s Mentoring Program organizer will check in periodically with participants, participants are ultimately responsible for the success of their mentoring relationship

 - Participants will be asked to provide feedback during and after the program to help CAPIO continue to provide exceptional programming to its members

 What are some topics/ideas I should discuss with my mentor/mentee?